Updates during COVID-19 Closure

 Each pupil in school on Wednesday was given a sheet with two postcards that will allow them to show kindness to others in their community.

-You can view our calendar month by month, or click here for a pdf version.
+You can view our calendar month by month, or you can access a pdf version here:

 Follow us on Twitter & Facebook: